Compare Rates

 Individuals with this condition may develop dangerous fat deposits in their blood vessels.
 These deposits make it very difficult for a lot of blood to flow through their arteries as time passes.
 A heart that does not have enough oxygen-rich blood will increase the risk of a heart attack.

-Also, a shortage of blood in one brain can cause a stroke.
+Also, a shortage of blood in one part of the brain can cause a stroke.
 Strokes can be as quick and fatal as heart attacks.
 High cholesterol can be inherited, but it’s often the result of unhealthy lifestyle choices and is thus preventable and treatable.
 A healthy diet, regular exercise, and sometimes medication can significantly reduce levels.

 Will High Cholesterol Affect My Life Insurance Rates?